Dismiss Modal

 Lung Health

-Bronchitis is an infection of the air passages.
-It often occurs during a cold and is usually caused by a virus.
+Bronchitis is an infection of the air passages in the lungs.
+It often occurs along with a cold.
+A severe bronchitis infection is treated with an antibiotic.

 Read article